 You should plan to pay in cash for basically everything in Torres del Paine.
 Some places will take some cards, but it’s really unpredictable whether or not the machines are working, etc. Be sure you have enough cash to pay all of your expenses for the days you are in the park, including park fees, transportation fees, and any incidentals (like sodas, snacks, etc.) that you’d like to purchase from shops inside the refugios.

 Aside from clothes and food, you’ll also need a variety of additional equipment in order to camp and trek.
-Some parts of the hike are pretty intense, so it’s important to come prepared with all the gear you may need.
+Some parts of the hike are pretty intense, and the weather can be extremely unpredictable.
+It’s important to come prepared with all the gear you may need to avoid the dangers of Torres del Paine.
 Here are the things that I brought with me in my backpack:

 - Camping Equipment – you can rent these in Puerto Natales if needed